Cazoo Ltd

 -

-wants to find out how much their car is worth to understand the cost of their new car
+Wants to know how much their car is worth to understand the total cost of their new car

 -